 To be both smart AND fair, the baby dinosaurs should've been given to scientists or the authorities.

-Harsher in Hindsight: Remember at the beginning of episode 6, when Geki gets transported to that strange land by Guardian Beast Tyrannosaurus, and sees the toppled Tokyo Tower?
-Well, let's all remember a certain travesty that took place in Tokyo years later.
-It was the earthquake/tsunami.
+Harsher in Hindsight: At the beginning of episode 6, Geki gets transported to a strange land by Guardian Beast Tyrannosaurus, and sees the toppled Tokyo Tower.
+Tokyo was badly rocked by an earthquake/tsunami many years later.

 Nightmare Fuel: Dai Satan and his laugh.
 Just the idea of a big blue floating head in the sky!